 Name Mapping also includes several settings that help identify dynamic objects.
 For a brief description of the available settings, see below:

 Another available option is Required Children.
 It allows you to specify the presence of a child object in an object’s mapping criteria.
 You can use this option if the properties and values are not enough for object identification.
-For a detailed description, see Required Children.
+For a detailed description, see Name Mapping - Required Children.

 Another way to handle dynamic objects is to dynamically search for the objects using certain criteria.
 TestComplete provides a number of search methods that allow you to find the desired object on a web page.
 For example, you can search for a link using its text, find an input field of a specific type and so on.